jlwitthuhn/cycles-shader-editor/README.md

 * output.h
 * util_platform.h

-All types defined in these headers are a part of the CyclesShaderEditor namespace. `graph_decoder.h` and `graph_editor.h` are the only two you will need to #include directly, the others define types used by graph_decoder and graph_editor.
+All types defined in these headers are a part of the `cse` namespace. `graph_decoder.h` and `graph_editor.h` are the only two you will need to #include directly, the others define types used by graph_decoder and graph_editor.

 ### Creating a Window